Key Takeaways

 To update your DNS settings on Windows 11, you can follow these steps:

-• Open Settings: Click on the Start button and select the Settings app.
+• Open Settings: Click the Start button, then select the Settings app.

 • Navigate to Network Settings: In the Settings menu, click “Network & Internet.”